India (Herodotus): Background

-According to Herodotus 4.44, Scylax of Caryanda, a Greek explorer sailed down the length of the Indus in the service of Darius.
-Hecataeus of Miletus, around 500 BC, wrote about the geography and peoples of India.
-The Greek physician Ctesias also wrote about India.
+According to Herodotus 4.44 the Greek explorer Scylax of Caryanda sailed down the length of the Indus in the service of Darius.
+Hecataeus of Miletus, around 500 BC, wrote about the geography and peoples of "India", as did the Greek physician Ctesias.
 Most of these works have not survived in their original form but fragments are known through transmission by later writers.
 Not only individual Greeks, but also large groups of Greeks were forced to settle in Bactria (northern Afghanistan), who must have had prolonged contact with Indians.
 Herodotus's account is believed to be based on these accounts.